Politics in Two Dimensions

 - No foreign aid or foreign intervention unless the U.S. has already been attacked.

-Whatever the merits of these positions, they are not moderate.
+Whatever the merits of these positions, they are not moderate; these positions are extremely radical.
 The LP has historically adopted a mix of extreme liberal and conservative positions.
 While such a mix may average out to be moderate using one-dimensional politics, few moderates accept such a mix.
 If we use the Nolan Chart and look at the positions of the Democratic, Republican and Libertarian parties from around the mid 1980s, we get:

 The Libertarian Party was not a moderate party.
 It was near the extreme top of the Nolan Chart.